-- ILGA (International Lesbian and Gay Association), a global federation of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 90 countries including 18 in Asia ; - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - Helem, the first public LGBT rights group in the Arab region, based in Beirut; - International Gay and Lesbian Human Rights Commission, a non-profit NGO which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.
+- Alternatives-Cameroun: An association concerned about the discriminatory situation of LGBTI people in Cameroon - ILGA (International Lesbian and Gay Association), a global federation of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 90 countries; - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - Pan African ILGA, which brings together LGBTI activists from 20 countries in Africa and recently elected a board with representatives from all five African regions (Northern, Western, Central, Eastern and Southern): Algeria, Morocco, Senegal, Nigeria, Cameroon, Rwanda, Uganda, Kenya, Namibia, Mozambique and South Africa. - International Gay and Lesbian Human Rights Commission, a non-profit NGO with an African regional office which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.

-&lt;sup>5 Available in all 6 UN languages at: www.yogyakartaprinciples.org.
+5 Available in all 6 UN languages at: www.yogyakartaprinciples.org

-&lt;sup>6 Statement of UN High Commissioner for Human Rights, Launch of the Yogyakarta Principles, 7 November, 2007, United Nations, New York.
+6 Statement of UN High Commissioner for Human Rights, Launch of the Yogyakarta Principles, 7 November, 2007, United Nations, New York.